 Margherita Pevere is an artist that uses living organisms to explore our relationship with nature and technology, and our obsession with preserving information.

 Margherita Pevere is an artist fascinated by the connection between humans and nature, and how the pervasive introduction of technology into all aspects of our lives is affecting this relationship.
 Her work puts living organisms and technology in the spotlight to incite the debate over where our “hyper-technological era” is headed.

 One of the areas where technology could have a big impact in the coming years is information storage.
 Particularly, using DNA as a medium with a massive storage capacity is gaining a lot of attention.
-In Semina Aeternitatis, Pevere documented the memories of visitors, transcribed the text into DNA sequences, and encoded it into the genome of Gluconacetobacter xylinus.
-The artist then used these bacteria to produce cellulose, creating a material that, in a way, contains the memories of a person.
+In her ongoing project Semina Aeternitatis, Pevere started exploring this concept by documenting the memories of visitors with the intention of transcribing the resulting text into DNA sequences and encoding it into the genome of Gluconacetobacter xylinus.
+The artist will then use these bacteria to produce cellulose, creating a material that, in a way, contains the memories of a person.